privacycg/CHIPS/README.md

 Partitioned cookies must only be set by and sent over secure protocols.
 This helps address some aspects of cookies' [weak confidentiality](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-07#section-8.5) and [weak integrity](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-07#section-8.6).

-### Hostname-bound

-Partitioned cookies should also be hostname bound.
-This and the requirement partitioned cookies be sent over secure protocols makes partitioned cookies as close to origin-bound as possible.
-We would like to have user agents scope partitioned cookies by port as well, making them origin-scoped, but we think this requirement should only be enforced if/when [Origin-Bound Cookies](https://github.com/sbingler/Origin-Bound-Cookies) is enabled.

 ### Avoid a large memory footprint

 One concern about introducing partitioned cookies is the proliferation of state on users' machines.